HIDGlobalDocs/style-guide/docs/a-to-z/m/microsoft.md

 Include *Microsoft* the first time you mention a product or service name in body text.
 When you list several product names, it's OK to include *Microsoft* before the first name only.

-**Exceptions** Never include *Microsoft* before *Bing, Skype, Xbox,* or *Windows.*
+**Exceptions** Never include *Microsoft* before *Bing, Skype, Xbox*, or *Windows*.

 In general, focus on the customer, and avoid making Microsoft the subject of the sentence.
 For example, say, "Learn about the options available for upgrading," not "Microsoft offers a variety of options for upgrading."
-It's OK to use phrasing like *we recommend* if it helps you avoid awkward wording like *it's recommended.*
+It's OK to use phrasing like *we recommend* if it helps you avoid awkward wording like *it's recommended*.

 When it's necessary for Microsoft to be the subject, choose the pronouns that best fit your message.

-- When the tone is friendly, informative, or inspiring, use *we* and *our.*
+- When the tone is friendly, informative, or inspiring, use *we* and *our*.

 ## Examples

   We believe in what people make possible.
   We recommend that you upgrade to the latest version of the service when it becomes available.

-- In formal legal or business content, use *it* and *its.*
+- In formal legal or business content, use *it* and *its*.
   **Example**
   Microsoft and its subsidiaries